saumaydhaundiyal/Projects/CodeX Insights/README.md

 # CodeX Insights

-This is a part of a codebasics Data Analytics challenge in which I won 3rd priz.
+This is a part of a codebasics Data Analytics challenge in which I won 3rd prize.

 CodeX is a German beverage company that is aiming to make its mark in the Indian market.
 A few months ago, they launched their energy drink in 10 cities in India.